Ahtesham00/heart-wood/README.md

 That's what this project does.
 Each layer is a ring: foundations, UI, API, data, implementation.
 The strength of what you end up building depends on every ring being laid down properly, in order, with nothing skipped.

-(If you were looking for the alternate name during brainstorming: **Rootspec** was the runner-up — more literal, less poetic.
-Fork and rename if you prefer it.)

 ---

 ## The problem Heartwood solves